thompgt/NBA_injuries.github.io/README.md

 ![test](/P-value_hypothesis_testing_graph.png)

 I took 10 years of player data and separated the players by height.
 The 75th percentile or higher would be classified as tall players.
 I generated the different scenarios in which the null distribution would be true in which tall players are equally likely to suffer knee injuries as the other players.
-In the context of our generated sampleset, the p-value indicates that taller players are more likely to suffer a knee injury.
+In the context of our generated sampleset, the p-value indicates that taller players are more likely to suffer a knee injury since the p-value (probability of rejecting/accepting the null hypothesis based off observed data) is low (.0685).
+This means there is a 6% chance the observed data matches the model.

 ![test](/Confidence_interval.png)